CCTV Installers in Leicester

 - How long does a home CCTV installation take?

-- Do I need to pay a monthly subscription?
+- Is there a monthly subscription?

 - Will CCTV cameras work in my Victorian terrace?

 - Yes.
-We regularly install in Victorian terraces across Leicester - Clarendon Park, Stoneygate, and Highfields.
+We regularly install in Victorian terraces across Leicester - Clarendon Park, Stoneygate, Highfields.
 These properties need careful planning around narrow side returns, shared party walls, and decorative features, but cable routing through loft spaces and existing voids keeps the installation clean.
 We avoid drilling through period features wherever possible.

 - What happens if my internet goes down?